kycaid/ios-sdk/README.md

 /// Starts verification process by showing appropriate UI
 /// - Parameters:
-///   - apiToken: API token.
-Must be obtained from dashboard
-///   - formId: Form identifier.
-Must be obtained from dashboard
 ///   - containerViewController: UIViewController which is used as a contanier.
 KYCAID shows its UI modally using default presentation properties.
 ///   - completion: Completion that helds the result.
 Optional public func startVerification(containerViewController: UIViewController, completion: ((Result<KYCAIDSDK.KYCAID.VerificationInfo, Error>) -> Void)? = nil)